KlimRadostev/Lemin/README.md

 are 2 possible paths in this example, if I were to send 100 ants it will take my ants 104 turns to flow throught the graph, however if I were to use both paths its going to take my ants a bit over 50 turns to reach the end.
 ```
-* So me and my teamate found out about max flow algorithms which solves this exact problem and ended up implementing [**Edmund Karps**](./algorithms.c) max flow algorithm.
+* So my teamate and I found out about max flow algorithms which solves this exact problem and ended up implementing [**Edmund Karps**](./algorithms.c) max flow algorithm.
   * References used:
     * https://en.wikipedia.org/wiki/Edmonds–Karp_algorithm
     * https://www.youtube.com/watch?v=RppuJYwlcI8